Wedge-tailed eagle, eaglehawk (Aquila audax)

 The Australia’s mightiest bird of prey – the king of Australian skies.
 In terms of coloration it bears resemblance to the golden eagle (Aquila chrysaetos), yet it has a larger beak, it is also one of twelve Aquila genus eagles with dark feathers on almost whole its body.
 What else we are to know about the wedge-tailed eagle?

 - Class: Aves

 Areas of occurrence

-This eagle habitat includes: whole Australia, Tasmania and the southern regions of New Guinea, yet it favors the open spaces of southern and eastern Australia plus the lesser islands: Maria Island, Flinders Island and Kangaroo Island.
+This eagle habitat includes the whole of Australia, Tasmania and the southern regions of New Guinea, yet it favors the open spaces of southern and eastern Australia plus the lesser islands: Maria Island, Flinders Island, and Kangaroo Island.

 This species can be distinguished by the impressive length of its wedge-like tail, reaching 45 cm (18 in) – this eagle surely is a mighty and very characteristic bird.